I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 A person has a number called permanent strength.[* The strength you would have after a square meal and a good night's sleep.]

 When play begins:
-	repeat with the patient running through people begin;
-		change the permanent strength of the patient to the strength of the patient;
-	end repeat.[* Specifying both the permanent strength and the (current) strength for everyone in the game would be tiresome.
+	repeat with the patient running through people: change the permanent strength of the patient to the strength of the patient.[* Specifying both the permanent strength and the (current) strength for everyone in the game would be tiresome.
 To simplify matters we assume that everyone begins the game in rude health, and that we can therefore deduce the permanent strength from the (current) strength.]

 To restore the health of (patient - a person): change the strength of the patient to the permanent strength of the patient.